Why Choose Malaysia VS Thailand

 Business Environment in Thailand

 Thailand is the second largest economy in Southeast Asia, after Indonesia.
 However, it is only ranked fourth in the region, after Singapore, Brunei and Malaysia.
-The country enjoys a gross domestic rate (GDP) growth of about 4 – 5 per cent per year and is mainly driven by a strong automotive industry, while it is also a large exporter of rice and agricultural products.
+How with Malaysia VS Thailand, the country enjoys a gross domestic rate (GDP) growth of about 4 – 5 per cent per year and is mainly driven by a strong automotive industry, while it is also a large exporter of rice and agricultural products.
 Thailand’s economy has in the past been affected by natural disasters and also political issues, but the country’s leadership hopes to move past these issues and rebuild the economy.
 Over the last few decades, Thailand has had strong growth and has reduced poverty substantially.
 In 2013, the Thai Government implemented a nationwide 300 baht (roughly USD$10) per day minimum wage policy and deployed new tax reforms designed to lower rates on middle-income earners.
 However, growth has slowed in the last few years due to domestic political turmoil and sluggish global demands.
 Nevertheless, Thailand’s economic fundamentals are sound, with low inflation, low unemployment, and reasonable public and external debt levels.
 Tourism and government spending – mostly on infrastructure and short-term stimulus measures – have helped to boost the economy, and The Bank of Thailand has been supportive, with several interest rate reductions.